SkylineCommunications/dataminer-docs/connector-help/connector_help/DTC PRORXD.md

 ## About

 This protocol can monitor status parameters of a Cobham PRORXD device.
-It also allows the user to configure global configuration parameters and presets.HTTP requests are used to retrieve the device information.
+It also allows the user to configure global configuration parameters and presets.
+HTTP requests are used to retrieve the device information.

 ### Ranges of the driver